 This chapter describes how to create a full-text database consisting of master theses and information about their author(s), title, year and language.
 This full-text database will later be used to perform searching with regard to the content of the theses.

 Creating the database

-- 1. Create a database through Control Center and name it LAB. - 2.
-Create a table named PAPER from DB2 Control Center according to below:
+- 1. Create a database and name it TXTDB. - 2.
+Create a table named PAPER according to the definition below.
+Define the same columns as in the picture below.